John Martin (cricketer, born 1941)

-In December 1964, Martin was a member of an MCC team that toured South America for a month: the team consisted of mainly former public school players and there were matches in Chile, Brazil and Argentina.
+In December 1964, Martin was a member of an MCC team that toured South America for a month: the team consisted mainly of former public school players and there were matches in Chile, Brazil and Argentina.
 In the 1965 season, Martin was captain of the Oxford University side and had his best-ever bowling season, taking 37 wickets for the university side at an average of 19.24.
 After almost leading his side to victory in the 1965 University match, though, Martin played only one further first-class match, his second for Somerset after one in the 1964 season.
 He continued to play second eleven cricket for Somerset until the end of the 1966 season and made one fleeting appearance six years later for Berkshire in the Minor Counties.
 A negligible batsman, he reached double figures only five times in 40 matches (twice in one match) and his highest score was just 14.

+Martin became a schoolmaster, teaching at Wellington College in Berkshire from 1966 until he retired as deputy head in 2002.
+He died in a hospital in Reading on 6 July 2024, aged 82.